cloud-elements/devportal/_includes/Elements/infusionsoft/authenticate.md

 Use the `/instances` endpoint to authenticate with {{page.heading}} and create an element instance.
 If you are configuring events, see the [Events section](events.html).

-{% include note.html content="The endpoint returns an Element token upon successful completion.
-Retain the token for all subsequent requests involving this element instance.  " %}
+{% include note.html content="The endpoint returns an element instance token and id upon successful completion.
+Retain the token and id for all subsequent requests involving this element instance.  " %}

-To create an element instance:
+To authenticate an element instance:

 1. Construct a JSON body as shown below (see [Parameters](#parameters)):

     ```json
     {
-      "name": "<INSTANCE_NAME>",
       "element": {
         "key": "{{page.elementKey}}"
       },